-Many are surprised to discover how few people ever look to their educational aspirations as being viable and valuable investments into their future.
+Many are surprised to discover how few people ever look to their educational aspirations as being viable and valuable finance investments into their future.

 On the flip side of the proverbial coin, online educational facilities make this happen all the easier for those pursuing a career.
-This being the case, we cover the four fields which have an amazing return on investment (ROI) for those who pursue them–and can be entered via online training centers.
+This being the case, we cover the four fields which have an amazing return on investment (ROI) for those who pursue them.
+And can be entered via online training centers.
 Let’s begin with top-ranked courses of study.

 1. Osteopathic Medicine/Osteopathy

-Having a D.O. instead of an M.D. after your name, is today the growing trend in many healthcare circles.
+Having a D.O. instead of an M.D. after your name is today the growing trend in many healthcare circles.
 In fact, more than 20,000 medical student aspirants are applying to and entering medical schools with an osteopathic orientation on an annual basis.

-In addition, many hospitals and medical facilities are now accepting osteopathic graduates into their particular platform to work alongside of physicians with an allopathic orientation.
+In addition, many hospitals and medical facilities are now accepting osteopathic graduates into their particular platform to work alongside physicians with an allopathic orientation.

 Qualifying osteopaths with solid background experience can expect to earn up to $287,839 annually.
-The highest paid range of salaries can bring a D.O. to a salary level of $631,313 making it one of the highest ROI fields to enter.
+The highest-paid range of salaries can bring a D.O. to a salary level of $631,313 making it one of the highest ROI fields to enter.